 11. Summit Lake; Chugach National Forest

-Sitting at an elevation of 386 metres, Summit Lake is located on Canyon Creek in the Chugach National Forest.
+Sitting at an elevation of 3,300 feet, Summit Lake is located on Canyon Creek in the Chugach National Forest.
 The Seward Highway skirts the lake, which not only gives visitors easy access to it, but also provides some magnificent scenery.

 Tenderfoot Creek Campground sits on the northeast side of the 104 hectare lake, offering 35 primitive sites as well as a boat ramp.
 Those that would rather stay in more comfortable accommodations while enjoying the lake will enjoy the Summit Lake Lodge, which offers rooms and cabins.